Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: SMEFT fit results

 We now show selected confidence ellipses.
 The complete set of ellipses is provided in Appendix~\ref{app:ellipses}.
 Fig.~\ref{fig:ellipses_ctg_ctw_nm_vs_m} compares the nonmarginalized and marginalized constraints in the $(C_{tG},C_{tW})$ parameter subspace for Run II at LO, NLO, and aNNLO.
 In this figure, the black curve denotes the confidence ellipse at LO, red at NLO, and blue at aNNLO.
-Here, nonmarginalized refers to fits in which only two Wilson coefficients are allowed to vary at a time, with the remaining coefficient set to zero, while marginalized refers to the full 3-parameter fit projected onto the chosen two-dimensional subspace.
 In the parameter subspace spanned by $C_{tG}$ and $C_{tW}$, the nonmarginalized contours exhibit a pronounced correlation, reflecting the similar imprint of these operators in this channel.
 After marginalization, the projected constraints take the form of more regular ellipses, indicating that the global fit remains well defined once all coefficients are floated simultaneously.
 The resulting constraints on $C_{tG}$ and $C_{tW}$ are comparable in size between the 2-parameter and 3-parameter fits, suggesting that the inclusion of the third coefficient primarily stabilizes the fit by lifting potential degeneracies rather than substantially reshaping the allowed region in this projection.

 Fig.~\ref{fig:ellipses_ctg_cp_linear_vs_quad} compares the marginalized linear and quadratic constraints in the parameter subspace $(C_{tG},C_p)$ for the combined Run II+III fit.
 The organization of the plots is identical to Fig.~\ref{fig:ellipses_ctg_ctw_nm_vs_m}.
 Focusing on the comparison between the linear and quadratic fits, we find that the marginalized linear confidence ellipse shows only mild correlations between $C_{tG}$ and $C_p$, but the overall extent of the allowed region remains relatively broad.
 Once the quadratic dimension-6 terms are included, the constraint tightens substantially, in line with the order-of-magnitude improvement observed in the marginalized bounds.
 This sensitivity to quadratic dimension-6 effects provides further motivation for extending the EFT description in future work by incorporating dimension-8 operators.